SocialGouv/code-du-travail-numerique/packages/code-du-travail-frontend/src/lib/consent/README.md

 ## Features

 - Manages consent for tracking tools (Matomo is mandatory, Google Tag Manager for SEA is optional)
+- Restricts SEA tracking to specific pages only
 - Persists consent settings in localStorage
 - Provides components for both legacy and DSFR parts of the application
 - Ensures no cookies are loaded until explicit user consent is given